TarentoTechnologies/Chatbot-core/bot/data/nlu.md

 - do you have study material for me in the curfew?
 - curfew studies
 - curfew
-- How do I study during the lockdown/curfew?
-- How can I study during the lockdown/curfew?
-- Is it possible for me to study during the lockdown/curfew?
-- do you have study material for me in the lockdown/curfew?
-- lockdown/curfew studies

 ## intent: online_class
 - Are online classes available on DIKSHA?